Mobile App feature

 Before

-A budgeting button existed on the home screen, but the flow behind it was complex and unfamiliar — requiring manual setup with no guidance.
+A budgeting button existed on the home screen, but the flow behind it was complex and unfamiliar.
+It's requiring manual setup with no guidance.
 Users tapped it once and never came back.

-Google Analytics told a clear story — awareness wasn't the problem.
+Google Analytics told a clear story that awareness wasn't the problem.
 The budgeting button was visible and being tapped.
 But something in the journey was breaking down before users committed.

 16,760 users tapped the home budgeting button (77.78% of budgeting events)